qbit-spark/FXInject/README.md

 # 🚀 FXInject - JavaFX Apps with Easy Dependency Injection

-FXInject is a lightweight, powerful dependency injection framework designed specifically for JavaFX applications.
+FXInject is an open source lightweight, powerful dependency injection framework designed specifically for JavaFX applications.
 It simplifies your code, promotes modularity, and makes your JavaFX projects more maintainable.

 ## ✨ Features